Donixs/FinalProject/source/image_substitutions.rst

-.. |ATXpicture| image:: ATXpicture.jpg
+.. |ATXpicture| figure:: images/ATXpicture.jpg
     :alt: A demonstrative picture of a motherboard, showing the thre standard sizes of motherboards, from ATX, microATX, and m-ITX
-        :width: 400
+    :scale: 50 %

+    Figure 2